 My role at Funka

 At Funka I audit accessibility and usability using different assistive technology.
 One example is screen readers working as support for users with visual impairments or dyslexia, or software allowing the user to interact with his or her computer without using a mouse or a keyboard.
+I am Certified Professional in Web Accessibility (CPWA).

 The driving force of the job